netlas-io/netlas-cookbook/README.md

 # What is Netlas.io?

 Search engine to find and analyse information about all IP addresses and domains available on the Internet.
-Netlas has some attack surface management functions, but this guide is focused mostly on Netlas search tools and how to use them in automations.
+Netlas has some attack surface management features, but this guide is focused mostly on Netlas search tools and how to use them in automations.

 Netlas.io includes several search tools: